 Remote Notarization Extended in Connecticut

-Executive Order 7Q
+and Executive Order 7ZZ

 remain in effect for the duration of the public health and civil preparedness emergency.
+The emergency is now set to expire on May 20, 2021.
+It is unclear at this time whether the emergency will be further extended beyond this date.

 As a reminder, Executive Order 7Q permits the use of communication technology to conduct a notarization under certain conditions, including: